top of page

 Welcome to the McCreery Lab

-Our mission is to do good science, advance our scientific knowledge, enhance human health, and cultivate a collaborative, interdisciplinary research environment.
+We cultivate a collaborative, interdisciplinary research environment.
 Our cornerstones are creativity and collaboration, and we guide our experiments with data-driven hypotheses.
 We honor the scientific process and value success and failure both as opportunities for growth.
 Above all, we respect and support one another, contributing to our local and broader communities with integrity and enthusiasm.

 Our lab focuses on three main areas: